codeprintsdev/analyzer/README.md

 # codeprints client

-This command-line client allows to analyze local/private git repositories,
+A command-line client which analyzes local/private git repositories
-generate and upload the data for print on codeprints.
+and generates a data file for [codeprints.dev](https://codeprints.dev/).

 ## Why?